roboflow/clip_video_app/README.md

 ## Usage
 **You must also be running the roboflow inference server localy!**

-0. Update the `config.yaml` file with your Roboflow API key and the path to your video file.
+0. Update the `config.yaml` file with your Roboflow API key and the path to your video file (or use sample file in /data folder).

 1. Start the Flask application.
     ```bash